seamapi/docs/docs/api/acs/access_groups/README.md

 ## `acs_access_group`

 Group that defines the entrances to which a set of users has access and, in some cases, the access schedule for these entrances and users.
 The `acs_access_group` object represents an [access group](https://docs.seam.co/latest/capability-guides/access-systems/assigning-users-to-access-groups) within an [access control system](https://docs.seam.co/latest/capability-guides/access-systems).

 ### Properties

 #### `access_group_type`

 {% hint style="warning" %}
-**Deprecated**. use external_type
+**Deprecated**.
+Use `external_type`.
 {% endhint %}

 Format: `Enum`